Marcus Bennett

 Private Student Loan Comparison Specialist

-Marcus Bennett focuses on private student loan lenders, interest rate comparisons, and financing alternatives for education costs.
+Marcus Bennett is a personal finance writer with 8 years of experience focusing on private student loan lenders, interest rate comparisons, and alternative education financing options (since 2017).
 He helps students and families evaluate the risks and benefits of borrowing from private lenders.

-His writing covers fixed vs variable interest rates, cosigner requirements, credit score considerations, and lender-specific repayment terms.
-Marcus also compares private loan features with federal borrower protections.
+His work focuses on loan structure and lender evaluation, including fixed vs variable interest rates, cosigner requirements, credit score factors, and lender-specific repayment terms.
+Marcus explains how private loans differ from federal programs, particularly in borrower protections and flexibility.

 Search